The Feds Are Coming After Grand-Staircase Escalante. Critics Say the Monument Is on the “Chopping Block.”

 This development is significant because it threatens to weaken longstanding protections for one of America’s most ecologically and scientifically valuable landscapes.
 The potential rollback could lead to increased industrial activity, habitat destruction, and loss of access for recreation and scientific research.
 It underscores broader debates over federal land management, local control, and the influence of political interests on public lands.
 If successful, the effort could serve as a blueprint for further reductions in protections across other national monuments and parks, impacting biodiversity, cultural heritage, and outdoor recreation nationwide.

-2.4" Color Display: Rugged and water-resistant design GPS handheld navigaton offering a bright 2.4" screen that is sunlight…
+Compact and lightweight GPS handheld navigator boasts an anti-slip design offering a bright 3.2" screen that is sunlight…

 As an affiliate, we earn on qualifying purchases.